DataDog/datadog-agent/docs/agent/secrets.md

 Example:

-Here is a dummy script prefixing every secret by `decrypted_`:
+Here is a dummy script prefixing every secret with `decrypted_`:

 ```py
 #!/usr/bin/python